ozean12/billie-shop-plugin-sdk/README.md

 Use this request to get all legal forms supported by Billie.

 Note: This request is always cached.
-So you can use it anytimes without making a new request against the gateway.
+So you can use it anytime without making a new request against the gateway.
 The cache will be automatically flushed.

 __Usage__